Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Prompts

 \paragraph{Task description.} The task description serves as a problem statement for MLES, akin to an assignment given by a teacher to a student.
 First, we establish the overall context of the policy discovery task by clearly stating the objective: what control policy MLES needs to design.
 This primes the MLLMs to inherently prepare relevant knowledge for policy generation.
 Second, we explicitly articulate the desired characteristics of an optimal policy, guiding the LLM's value alignment with human intent.
 Furthermore, we can provide a more detailed description of the control task to facilitate precise programming by MLES.
 For example, in Fig.~\ref{fig:Car_taskdescription}, we elaborate on observation details, such as the type of observation data and key visual elements.
 More comprehensive information tends to activate more relevant knowledge within the LLM.

 \paragraph{Code Template.} The code template defines the communication protocol and can optionally furnish MLES with expert knowledge.
+The specific templates used in our experiments are illustrated in Fig.~\ref{lunarcode_codetemplate} and \ref{carcode_codetemplate}.
 A code template typically consists of three parts: function declaration (function name and parameters), docstring, and function body.

 Within the function declaration and docstring, we must pre-define the parameters that the policy and environment will exchange, ensuring compatibility with the environment's interface.
 This involves: (1) identifying the parameters the environment or system provide to the policy and defining them as input variables in the function declaration; (2) detailing the type, dimension, range, and meaning of these input parameters in the docstring; and (3) clearly specifying the policy's output in the docstring, typically the actions the agent can take.
 Additionally, we can incorporate prior knowledge and hints within the docstring to enhance the effectiveness of policies generated by MLES.
-As shown in Figure \ref{carcode_init}, we can include "Notes" sections within the docstring to help MLES better understand the environment and offer specific guidance.
+As shown in Fig. \ref{carcode_codetemplate}, we can include ``Notes" sections within the docstring to help MLES better understand the environment and offer specific guidance.
 For the function body, we can simply provide a return statement to ensure function completeness, or we can additionally include existing expert heuristics.
-Generally, providing some expert knowledge facilitates the policy discovery process of MLES.